Illness in your retirement

 Half-rate Carer's Allowance

-If you are getting certain social welfare payments and you are providing full-time care and attention to another person, you can keep your main social welfare payment and get Half-rate Carer's Allowance.
+If your carer gets certain social welfare payments while providing full-time care to you, they can keep their main social welfare payment and get Half-rate Carer's Allowance.

 Carer's Benefit